Willardgmoore/Nucleus/docs/creators/index.rst

 Project Creators
 =========================

 Welcome project creators!
 We're really excited to see what you come up with and can't wait for you to get stuck in.
 But we appreciate that there's quite a lot to take in so we've created this knowledge base to provide as much information as we can.
-Don't forget the **Project Creation Guide** has much of the information here, just in a nice fancy booklet and focussed on getting you up and running.
+Don't forget that the `Project Creation Guide <https://crowdsourcer.io/assets/files/Project%20Creation%20Guide.pdf>`_ has much of the information here, just in a nice fancy booklet focussed on getting you up and running.

 .. toctree::
    :maxdepth: 1